elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies.md

 seo:
   title: QuickTakes | Health Studies
   page_description: >-
-    An analysis of the limitations of using crude rates in epidemiological studies, highlighting issues such as lack of adjustment for confounding variables, misleading comparisons, and difficulties in reflecting true disease burden.
+    This content discusses the limitations of using crude rates in epidemiological studies, highlighting issues such as lack of adjustment for confounding variables, misleading comparisons, health disparities, and the need for adjusted rates.
   page_keywords: >-
-    crude rates, epidemiology, confounding variables, demographic factors, health disparities, disease burden, adjusted rates, public health interventions, age structure, population comparison
+    crude rates, epidemiological studies, limitations, confounding variables, demographic factors, disease frequency, health disparities, adjusted rates, public health, population health
 author: QuickTakes
 question: >-
     What are the limitations of using crude rates in epidemiological studies?